panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/ref-having-object-du3x1d?file=/src/App.vue)

 `ref({ name: 'Batman' })` creates a ref that stores an object.
-Then you can easily access the object using `hero.value`.
+You can access the object from the ref using `hero.value`.
 And also access any properties of that object using regular property accessors: `hero.value.name`.

 Moreover, the object stored in a ref automagically *becomes reactive*!
-And the reactivity is applied through any deeply nested object or array of the object stores in the ref.
+Plus the reactivity is applied deeply on nested objects or arrays of the original object stored in the ref.

 Let's update the hero name from `'Batman'` to `'Joker'` when a button is clicked: